cmell05/ThePomodoroTimer/README.md

 ---

 ## 🛠️ Built With

-Frontend
-  HTML
-  CSS
-  JavaScript
+**Frontend:** HTML, CSS, JavaScript

-Backend
-  Node.js
-  Express.js
-  MongoDB (Mongoose for schema modeling)
-  JSON Web Tokens (JWT) for authentication
+**Backend:** Node.js, Express.js, MongoDB (Mongoose for schema modeling), JSON Web Tokens (JWT) for authentication

 ---

-📖 How to Use
+## 📖 How to Use

-1.Sign Up and Login:
+1. **Sign Up and Login**
- • Navigate to the signup page, create an account, and log in.
+   - Navigate to the signup page

-2.Use the Timer:
+   - Create an account and log in

+2. **Use the Timer**
- • Click Start to begin the timer.
-The timer starts with 25 minutes for Work Time.
-After 25 minutes, the timer automatically switches to a 5-minute Break Time.
+   - Click **Start** to begin the timer
+   - The timer starts with 25 minutes for Work Time
+   - After 25 minutes, it automatically switches to a 5-minute Break Time
- • Use the Reset button to stop the timer and reset it to 25 minutes.
+   - Use the **Reset** button to stop and reset the timer

-3.Manage Tasks:
+3. **Manage Tasks**
- • Add tasks using the input field and mark tasks as complete upon completion
+   - Add tasks using the input field
+   - Mark tasks as complete

- •Track task completion
+   - Track task completion

-4.View Analytics:
+4. **View Analytics**
+   - Click on **View Analytics**
- • Click on View Analytics to see completed session data, including the number of Pomodoro sessions completed and associated tasks.
+   - See completed session data including the number of Pomodoro sessions completed and associated tasks